 Mutaz Essa Barshim (QAT) was one of the most consistent and dominant athletes of the year, piecing together an undefeated season in 11 competitions.
-The 26-year-old took the world title, the IAAF Diamond League title, and produced the three best leaps of the year, and eight of the best 11, capped by his 2.40m world-leading effort.
+The 26-year-old took the world title, the IAAF Diamond League title, and produced the three best leaps of the year, and nine of the best 11, capped by his two 2.40m world-leading efforts.

 Sam Kendricks (USA) also produced one of the season's most notable campaigns, finishing the year undefeated in 17 competitions indoors and out.
 The 25-year-old pole vaulter won the world and IAAF Diamond League crowns and produced three of the four best leaps in the world, topped by his 6.00m effort at the US Championships.